How to Get Rid of Black Spot on Roses

 The essential oils of these two garden herbs were tested against a control of fungicide and a second of water, and the results indicate that English thyme and “Scotch” spearmint both provided antifungal properties that lessened the severity of black spot lesions.
 Other herbal essential oil extracts were also tested, including that of sweet basil and holy basil, two other plants with alleged antifungal properties.
 Neither species of basil produced notable results.

 Neem oil, produced by the Asian Neem tree, offers some relief of black spot.
 Neem has notable antifungal properties that seem to work well on roses.
-Neem oil is also effective on powdery mildew, which is another fungus roses tend to get.
+Neem oil is also useful against powdery mildew, which is another fungus roses tend to get.

 Step 3: Commercial Black Spot Sprays